Rwill03/AI-PROJECT/READ/README.md

 ## Introduction

 This project is a thesis for the module AI-Programming by William Rogov.
-For this thesis I have chosen to make and integrate an AI to the populair and timeless game "Pong".
+For this thesis I have chosen to make and integrate an AI to the populair and timeless game "Pong".This README.MD file will contain explaination about the project.

 ## Goals
 #### Main-Goal
 The main goal of this project, is to create a Pong A.I that moves the paddle accordingly to defeat the player (you).
+This AI should be able to play in a way that is realistic and fair so that the user (player) wouldn't "feel" the difference between the AI and human opponent
 #### Sub-Goals
 The Sub-Goals for this project differ in alot of ways, here is a small list of potential Sub-Goals: